 - IRBs/IECs and the Protocol Approval Process: Membership requirements; documents and activities

-- Study Subject Recruitment, and the Informed Consent Document & Process: FDA and ICH requirements; the role of the monitor in assuring appropriate consent
+- Study Subject Recruitment, and the Informed Consent Document and Process: FDA and ICH requirements; the role of the monitor in assuring appropriate consent

-- Investigator’s Meetings & Study Initiation Visits: Purpose, preparation, and documentation
+- Investigator’s Meetings and Study Initiation Visits: Purpose, preparation, and documentation

-- Managing & Reporting Adverse Events: Terminology and examples; investigator and sponsor reporting requirements
+- Managing and Reporting Adverse Events: Terminology and examples; investigator and sponsor reporting requirements

-- Investigational Product Accountability & Essential Documents: Regulatory and subject Documents;drug storage, documentation, and accountability requirements
+- Investigational Product Accountability and Essential Documents: Regulatory and subject Documents; drug storage, documentation, and accountability requirements

-- Routine Monitoring Visits & Source Data Verification: Preparing for, during the visit, and post visit activities; process for reviewing source documents and identifying discrepancies
+- Routine Monitoring Visits and Source Data Verification: Preparing for, during the visit, and post visit activities; process for reviewing source documents and identifying discrepancies

 - Monitoring Simulation Exercise: Regulatory Binder and Source Data Verification